wallarm/product-documentation/docs/2.16/about-wallarm-waf/detecting-vulnerabilities.md

 # Detecting vulnerabilities

-## What is vulnerability?
+## What is a vulnerability?

 A vulnerability is an error made due to negligence or inadequate information when building or implementing a web application that can lead to an information security risk.
 The information security risks are:

 * Unauthorized data access: for example, access to read and modify user data
 * Denial of service
-* Data corruption and other
+* Data corruption and much more

 A vulnerability is not a characteristic of the Internet.
 A vulnerability is a characteristic of your system.
 Whether or not you have vulnerabilities does not depend on your Internet traffic.
 The Internet traffic, however, can be used to detect the vulnerabilities.